royaltm/node-streamdb/lib/iter/README.md

   are yielded for which returned values from a mapper are unique

 - `zip(it1, it2, ...itN[, mapper])`
-  zips current iterator with argument iterators and invokes mapper with elements from each iterator as arguments; yields mapper results;
+  zips current iterator iterators in arguments and invokes mapper with elements from each iterator as arguments; yields mapper results;
   if mapper is not provided yields elements from iterators as arrays;
   ends when any of the iterators is done